rikhuijzer/SIRUS.jl/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+We acknowledge contributions from Clément Bénard for his help in re-implementing the SIRUS algorithm.
+Also, we acknowledge contributions from Hylke Cornelis Donker for discussions about the analysis and for his help in the visualizations.
+Furthermore, Anthony Bloam and Dávid Hanák (Cursor Insight) contributed by respectively doing code reviews and by finding a critical bug.

 # References